Have you ever camped in a yurt? If you’re looking to try, check out winter camping at MacGregor Point Provincial Park!

-I really enjoyed my stay last winter in a yurt at Mew Lake in Algonquin Provincial Park.
-Yurt camping in the winter, aside from being in an RV, is pretty amazing.
-For people who like to be outdoors, but don’t want to be cold when they sleep, winter camping in a yurt is the way to go!
-I don’t mind cooking and spending the majority of my time outside as long as it’s not -30 outside!
+I previously enjoyed my winter adventure in a yurt at Mew Lake in Algonquin Provincial Park.
+Yurt camping in the winter is pretty amazing.
+For people who like to be outdoors, but don’t want to be cold when they sleep, winter camping in a yurt is the way to go.
+I don’t mind cooking and spending the majority of my time outside as long as it’s not -30 degrees!

 What’s In The Yurt?

 The yurts at MacGregor Point Provincial campground sleep 6.
 And they have electricity!
 There are two bunk beds, the bottom bunks are a double and the top is a single bed.
 I can see a family up to six people in there, but I can honestly say that a travel party of six adult friends might find the conditions cramped.

 At the site next to us, there were four adults in a yurt and they seemed alright.
 We brought our own bedding, sleeping bags and pillows as the bunkbeds only have a mattress on them for campers.
 There is also a table, four plastic chairs and a gas stove for heat.
 The gas stove is temperature controlled and kept us very toasty through our stay!
 My nightly trick was to put the boots and socks in front of the fire to make sure they were dry and warm for the next morning.

 Safety note: Never put your belongings directly on the fireplace and keep them a safe distance away.

 Outside the yurt, campers get a fire pit, kitchen shelter, picnic tables, and propane barbeque with side burner.
 The kitchen shelter is slightly elevated.
 You likely cannot notice in any pictures I post due to the snow, but there is a ramp up the shelter making the kitchen shelters and yurts accessible.
 Ontario Parks has really made an effort in terms of making their beach and roofed camping accommodations accessible to everyone.